Alle-AI/alle-ai-node/README.md

 For technical support and inquiries:
 - Open an issue in our GitHub repository
-- Contact our support team at support@alle.ai
+- Contact our support team at contact@alle-ai.com

 ## License